Flux Quantization on M-Strings: M-String Superembedding into M5

 This is the case on an open neighborhood around $\tilde H_3 = 0$, hence in particular in the commonly considered \emph{small field limit} in which the corresponding 3-flux $H_3$ density (which is a quadratic function of $\tilde H_3$) is approximately Hodge self-dual, constituting the famous self-dual tensor field in the $D=6$, $\mathcal{N}= (2,0)$ worldvolume SCFT (cf. \cite[Rem.
 3.19]{GSS25-M5}).

 Beyond \cref{TildeH1Vanishes,TorsionConstraintOnString}, there are further constraints implied by the pullback of the torsion constraint \cref{TorsionConstraintOnM5} along the M-string superembedding, and these translate to the equations of motion of the M-string inside the M5-brane.
-Here, we do not further dwell on this local dynamics but turn attention now to global topological aspects that have not previously found deserved attention.
+Here, we do not further dwell on this local dynamics but turn attention now to global topological aspects that have not previously found the attention they deserve.

 Crucially, we want to highlight that if with \cref{TildeH1Vanishes} we identify a 1-form flux density on the M-string worldvolume which is \emph{on-shell vanishing},